Luckystork/everythingaboutevadus/evadus_master_doc.md

   * `PLUS` = Zap Electric Yellow (`#D4FF00`)

 ### 1.4 The Command Hub (Top-Right Corner)
-* **Status Shield:** A glowing shield icon next to the profile.
+* **Status Shield & API Health:** A glowing shield icon next to the profile.
   * `[INACTIVE]` (Grey/Dimmed) by default.
   * `[READY]` (Active Accent Color) when the bypass/wrapper is successfully hooked.
+  * **Live API Health Dot:** A tiny LED indicator next to the shield (Green/Yellow/Red) showing the real-time server latency and uptime of OpenRouter, so users immediately know if AI generation delays are server-side or local.
 * **Remote Assist Toggle (The Broadcast Icon):** A dedicated icon next to the shield.
 Clicking this opens the standalone **Remote Screenshare Hub** (See Section 3), allowing users to instantly generate a session ID for a remote helper regardless of which tab they are currently using.
 * **The User Profile Icon:** A circular avatar.
 Clicking it opens the Master Dropdown Menu:
   * **User Identity:** Displays the logged-in Email and a unique alphanumeric Zap ID.
   * **Live Account Stats:** "AI Requests Used: X/5" (or "Unlimited") and "Total Active Exam Time."
   * **Active Plan Details:** Displays "Basic Plan," "Premium Plan," or "Unlimited Plan."
   * **Cryo-Billing Toggle:** A 1-click button to "Freeze" subscription time during academic breaks.
   * **Profile Import/Export:** Allows users to save their current custom hotkeys, AI contexts, and hardware overrides as a `.zap` configuration file, and load different profiles instantly for different types of exams.
+Explicitly ensures that **USB Passthrough States** are permanently saved so users don't have to re-configure their webcams every reboot.
   * **Global Settings (Opens a Pop-up Modal):**
     * **BYO API Key Manager:** Input fields to locally override Zap's Master Key.
 Supports: OpenRouter, OpenAI, Anthropic, Gemini, and Local LM Studio IP/Ports.
     * **API Server Location Routing:** A dropdown to manually force OpenRouter/API traffic through specific regional datacenters (e.g., US-East, EU-Paris, Asia-Tokyo) to minimize latency based on the user's physical location.
     * **Custom Proxy / SOCKS5 Routing:** Input fields for users taking exams on strict campus Wi-Fi networks (e.g., Fortinet) to route Zap's API traffic through a secure proxy, bypassing firewall blocks.
     * **Hardware Overrides:** Manual selection for Host Microphone and Host Speaker routing.
+    * **Version Rollback Engine:** A 1-click "Downgrade to Previous Version" button.
+If a new silent auto-update breaks Zap on the user's specific hardware right before an exam, they can instantly revert to the last stable build.
     * **App Behaviors:** Toggles for "Launch on Boot," "Minimize to Tray," and "Silent Auto-Updater."
     * **Volatile RAM Vault Toggle:** Forces all screenshots, textbook PDFs, API keys, and Stealth DVR recordings to be stored in an encrypted temporary folder that exists *only* in RAM.
 Vaporizes instantly upon app close, leaving zero trace on the disk.
     * **Multi-Monitor Ghosting:** Fakes a single-display EDID profile to the OS, allowing a physical second monitor to remain active while proctors see only one screen.